 What is banoffee pie?

-Banoffee Pie is a classic English dessert recipe, made with bananas, toffee and cream on a base made of biscuit crumbs and butter (like a cheesecake base).
+Banoffee Pie is a classic English dessert recipe, made with bananas, toffee and cream on a base made of biscuit crumbs and butter (basically a cheesecake base and one I use on my yogurt passionfruit cheesecake).
 The crunchy biscuit base is a delicious contrast to the smooth filling.
 The name ‘Banoffee’ (also sometimes called ‘banoffi’) comes from the combination of bananas and toffee.